Ava DuVernay Will Be The First Black Woman To Direct A Comic Book Movie

 Advertisement

-DuVernay became the first woman of colour to direct a movie with over a $100 million dollar budget, and now, she'll also be the first woman of colour running the show on a major comic book movie.
-And not just any comic book movie: One starring her admitted favourite superhero.
+DuVernay became the first woman of color to direct a movie with over a $100 million dollar budget, and now, she'll also be the first woman of color running the show on a major comic book movie.
+And not just any comic book movie: One starring her admitted favorite superhero.

-"Gosh, that's hard," tweeted DuVernay when asked who her favourite superhero was in December of 2017.
+"Gosh, that's hard," tweeted DuVernay when asked who her favorite superhero was in December of 2017.
 "Big Barda.
 Many reasons."

 Big Barda, as comic fans know, is one of the titular "New Gods."
-She's also stronger than her husband, Mister Miracle, which may make her my favourite superhero, too.
+She's also stronger than her husband, Mister Miracle, which may make her my favorite superhero, too.

 Gosh, that's hard.
 Big Barda.
 Many reasons. #askava https://t.co/3qxGDq7mHe— Ava DuVernay (@ava) December 27, 2017